Get Started with Cisco Optical Network Planner

 The primary purpose of Cisco ONP is to design and validate networks for the NCS 1001, NCS 1004, NCS 1010, NCS 2000, and NCS 4000 series.

-With Cisco ONP, users can create multiple instances of a network, modify various parameters for each instance, and perform comparisons.
+With Cisco ONP, you can create multiple instances of a network, modify various parameters for each instance, and perform comparisons.
 The tool generates a rack view of all the sites deployed in the network, highlights the differences between instances, and provides a complete Bill of Materials (BoM).

 Detailed network information